desmos-labs/primer/phases/phase-2/README.md

 ## Setup
 ### First time
-If you are a first time user that wants to join the Primer program now, make sure you follow the [Phase 1 Setup](../phase-1/setup/README.md).
+If you are a first time user that wants to join the Primer program now, make sure you follow the [Phase 1 setup guide](../phase-1/setup/README.md).

 Upon following all the setup, you should be able to execute the following command: